- Home

 - 2

-Create the almond flour crust by combining almond flour, melted coconut oil, 2 tablespoons monk fruit sweetener, and sea salt in a mixing bowl.
+Create the almond flour crust by combining almond flour, melted coconut oil, 2 tablespoons monk fruit sweetener, and a pinch of sea salt in a mixing bowl.
 Stir until the mixture resembles wet sand and holds together when pressed.

 - 3